intrxx/Obsidian/README.md

 - **Advanced Combat Component** (Extended Combat Manager from AGR PRO) - This is an extension of AGR PRO Combat Manager that builds upon the functionality to perform various traces.
-The implemented improvments concerns the usage of this Manager, users are able to choose from mapped meshes in anim notifies which heavly alleviates errors in setup.
+The implemented improvments concerns the usage of this Manager, users are able to choose from mapped meshes in anim notifies which heavly alleviates errors in setup and enables users to trace different meshes in one Anim Montage.
  A more detailed presentation can be found here [here](https://github.com/intrxx/Obsidian/blob/main/Docs/AdvancedCombatComponent.md) (TODO).

 - **Enemies** (Melee, Ranged, Mage, Melee Boss with two phases) - "One from each" enemy implementations.